itailang/geometric_adv/README.md

 sh runner_ae_for_classifier.sh
 ```

-This script uses the victim autoencoder to reconstruct point clouds of the train and validation sets that were used during its training.
-These reconstructions and their labels will be used for training the classifier.
+This script saves the point clouds of the train and validation sets that were used during the victim autoencoder's training.
+These points clouds and their labels will be used for training the classifier.
 The data will be saved to the folders `log/autoencoder_victim/eval_train` and `log/autoencoder_victim/eval_val`.
-Note that the script also saves the original point clouds of the train the validation sets.
-They will be used for the training of autoencoders for transfer (see seb-section Autoencoders for Attack Transfer below).
+Note that these point clouds of the train the validation sets will be used for the training of autoencoders for transfer (see seb-section [Autoencoders for Attack Transfer](#autoencoders-for-attack-transfer) below).

 Then, train the classifier using:
 ```bash